National Contemporary Art Award Frequently Asked Questions

 • Check that you have read and agreed to the terms and conditions by ticking the box

 • Check you have identified and completed a payment option - to pay the entry fee.

-This is a statement that describes the intention, inspiration or ideas that inform your artwork in 150 words or less.
-This text will be used for the gallery label if you are selected as a finalist for exhibition.
+The Artist Statement describes the intention, inspiration or ideas that inform your artwork in 150 words or less.
+This text will be used for the gallery label if you are selected as a finalist for the exhibition.